Unthrottled/ultra-marathon/content/accomplishments/a_thecommunicator.md

 metaDescription: "This is the meta description"
 ---

-Very early into my professional career and just before my ultramarathon, I realized there was that I had a gap in a very specific skill.
+Very early into my professional software development career and just before my ultramarathon, I realized there was that I had a gap in a very specific skill.
 That skill was being able to express my thoughts in a coherent matter to others.
 Not being able to convey that something is not right about a design, requirement, or code.
 This fact was almost immediately apparent to me.

 This was something that I had not learned about in school, nor did I expect this.
 I would be able to look at something, have a feeling that it is not correct, but was not able to pin-point the issue.
 Which would then in turn make it almost